VOL. IV - CHAPTER 11

 Probate was granted to Margaret Veness, the surviving executor on 7 November 1898.
 The gross value of the estate was £605.3s 5d.
 The net value was £152.17s 11d (approx. £67,495 in 2007- Measuringworth.com)

-Interestingly James made this will before the birth of son James or daughters Edith and Bertha and never changed it.
+Interestingly James made this will in 1870 before the birth of son James or daughters Edith and Bertha and never changed it.
 The will also seems to divide the estate between his widow Mary and two elder children in Mary's lifetime.
-Where would this have left Mary had the assets included a family home?
-Also, what would the younger children have thought?
+Did James own the property opposite the Red Lion?
+Was this Victoria Villas?
+If so, when was this sold and how were the proceeds distributed?
+If in accordance with James' will, then what would the younger children, including James have thought?

 It appears that James's widow continued with the business.
 In "Kelly's Directory" of 1899 for Hooe, Mrs Margaret Veness is listed as a butcher.
 Miss Edith Veness is listed a shopkeeper.

 The 1901 census shows Margaret, a widow aged 64, born Wadhurst living at The Common, Hooe and still running a "butchers and general shop".
 She is described as an 'employer'.
 Her daughter, Bertha B Veness, aged 25, still single and Rebecca O S Veness, her grandaughter aged 14 were living with her.

 Her son James William Veness (Chapter 12) was also living at The Common and was working as a butcher.
 I assume worker means 'employed' and presumably James was employed by his mother?